CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 ## Example

-First, I will display the example from the documentation and later a customize example with few modifications that we can use to understand the update request and how to create the requests
+First, I will display the example from the documentation and later a customized example with few modifications I can use to understand the update request and how to create the requests

 ```python
 requests = []